Mahendran180923/News_Senticonomy/README.md

 ## 🚀 Project Overview

 This project delivers a complete pipeline for analyzing news article sentiment and discovering clusters within the articles.
-From automated data collection and cleaning 🧹 to interactive visualization 📊, it’s your one-stop solution for news insights.
+From data collection and cleaning 🧹 to interactive visualization 📊, it’s your one-stop solution for news insights.

 ---

 ## ✨ Features

-- 🤖 **Automated Data Collection:** Downloads and processes a large news article dataset from Kaggle.
+- 🤖 **Data Collection:** Downloads and processes a large news article dataset from Kaggle.
-- 🧼 **Robust Data Cleaning:** Handles missing values, extracts dates/headlines, filters by category and date.
+- 🧼 **Data Cleaning:** Handles missing values, extracts dates/headlines, filters by category and date.
 - 📝 **Text Preprocessing:** Uses NLTK for tokenization, lemmatization, and stopword removal.
 - 📈 **Feature Extraction:** Converts text to numerical vectors using TF-IDF for machine learning.
 - 🔎 **K-Means Clustering:** Groups similar articles into clusters based on content.
 - 😄 **VADER Sentiment Analysis:** Calculates polarity scores (negative/neutral/positive/compound).
 - 🗃️ **PostgreSQL Integration:** Stores processed data & model for persistent and efficient dashboard access.
-- ☁️ **AWS S3 Integration (Optional):** Upload/download raw data to/from an S3 bucket.
+- ☁️ **AWS S3 Integration:** Upload/download raw data to/from an S3 bucket.
 - 🌐 **Interactive Streamlit Dashboard:**
   - Apply global filters (date, category, cluster)